 Understanding Geographic Atrophy

-Geographic atrophy (GA) is an advanced form of age-related macular degeneration (AMD) that leads to progressive and irreversible vision loss.1 Early or intermediate AMD may progress to the advanced forms, which include neovascular AMD (“wet” AMD) or geographic atrophy (“dry” AMD),2 and the risk of developing AMD increases with age.
+Geographic atrophy (GA) is an advanced form of age-related macular degeneration (AMD) that leads to progressive and irreversible vision loss and it is the most significant unmet need remaining in the retina.1

-AMD is the leading cause of permanent vision loss in people over the age of 65 in developed countries.3 Based on published studies, approximately one million people have geographic atrophy in the United States and five million people have GA globally.4,5
+AMD is the leading cause of permanent vision loss in people over the age of 65 in developed countries,2 and the risk of developing AMD increases with age.
+Based on published studies, approximately one million people have GA in the United States and five million people have GA globally.3,4

-A person with early AMD may notice problems with reading or night vision.7 Eventually, if the disease progresses to advanced stages, permanent blind spots (scotomas) in the center of the visual field will develop.
+A person with early AMD may notice problems with reading or night vision.6 Eventually, if the disease progresses to advanced stages, permanent blind spots (scotomas) in the center of the visual field will develop.

-Pegcetacoplan (APL-2) in Geographic Atrophy
+Pegcetacoplan in GA

 Pegcetacoplan is a targeted C3 therapy under investigation for geographic atrophy (GA), a leading cause of blindness.
 We believe that pegcetacoplan may slow the growth of GA lesions by regulating excessive complement activation.